-The Governance Committee receives quarterly updates from the Head of East Kent Audit Partnership on the assurance which can be placed against various systems and processes during the year, including reviews of internal controls, along with an annual assessment at the year end.
-The Committee keeps a check on those areas that have not achieved expected levels of audit assurance.
-Additionally, this Committee reviews the effectiveness of the Council's risk management arrangements.
+The Governance Committee received quarterly updates from the Head of East Kent Audit Partnership on the assurance which can be placed against various systems and processes during the year, including reviews of internal controls, along with the annual assessment.
+The Committee kept a check on those areas that have not achieved expected levels of audit assurance.

+This Committee also reviewed the effectiveness of the Council's risk management arrangements.

 The Director of Governance and Solicitor to the Council are responsible for ensuring that the Constitution is subject to annual review.
-A review of part three of the constitution was considered by the Governance Committee in March 2012 and adopted by Council on 16 May 2012.
-The significant changes are the alignment of new delegations and new executive arrangements.
+This year's review was agreed by the Governance Committee on 19th November 2013 and adopted by Council on 26th November 2013.
+Several amendments to the Constitution were also agreed by the Governance Committee during the year and these are all documented on our website.